 These are only examples, all appeals are decided based on the policy language on file with the department and the medical information provided, as applicable.

-To learn more about how to appeal a decision by your health plan, visit the Understanding Health Coverage and the External Review Appeals Process page.
+To learn more about how to appeal a decision by your insurance company, visit the Understanding Health Coverage and the External Review Appeals Process page.

 A plan or policy number